testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `draft`

-:white_check_mark:  **Do:** Feed the test queue with a batch of messages, including failures in specific messages.
-Test granularly that some succeeded and the consumer survived and is re-fetching more messages.
-A batch of messages will trigger different risks than a single message - It might be that the entire batch will fail although only specific messages are invalid, others should have been processed successfully.
-The client code should recover and fetch more inspite of the failures, did it?
-Only tests can tell.
-In streaming applications, a failure in a single message should lead to dis-acknowldgement of the entire sequence or to acknowledge the last (ignore the error).
+:white_check_mark:  **Do:** Feed the test queue with a batch of messages, and simulate failures in specific messages.
+In the realm of these failures, assert that some messages do succeed and the consumer survives to re-fetch more messages.
+A batch of messages will trigger different risks than a single message - It might be that the entire batch processing will crash, although only specific messages are invalid (others should have been processed successfully).
+The test expects the client code to recover and fetch more despite the failures, did it? .
+In streaming applications, a failure in a single message might lead to dis-acknowledgment of the entire sequence or to acknowledge the last (ignore the error).
 Whatever your strategy is, a test is needed.
-When using real-queues, the number of messages that are being put should be bigger than the fetch size (e.g., prefetch in Rabbit, MaxNumberOfMessages in SQS) - Check that although the batch contains error, the 2nd page is also being fetched and handled.
+When using real-queues, the number of messages that are being put should be bigger than a single fetch size (e.g., prefetch in Rabbit, MaxNumberOfMessages in SQS) - Check that although the batch contains errors, the 2nd page is also being fetched and handled.

-being able to handle errors and keep fetching

 <br/>

-👀 &nbsp; **Alternatives:** One might assume that a failure in a single message proves the consumer... - In reality, it might that the consumer code stops when a single message fails and won't re-connect to fetch more &nbsp;
+👀 &nbsp; **Alternatives:** One might assume that correct handling of a failure proves that the consumer is resilient - In reality, it might be that the consumer code stops when a single message fails and won't re-connect to fetch more &nbsp;
 	<br/>

 <details><summary>✏ <b>Code Examples</b></summary>